 Foreign Investments.
 Income received by a Fund from sources within foreign countries (including, for example, dividends or interest on stock or securities of non-U.S. issuers) may be subject to withholding and other taxes imposed by such countries.
 Tax treaties between such countries and the U.S. may reduce or eliminate such taxes in some cases.
 If as of the end of a Fund's taxable year more than 50% of the value of the Fund's total assets consist of the securities of foreign corporations, the Fund may elect to permit shareholders who are U.S. citizens, resident aliens, or U.S. corporations to claim a foreign tax credit or deduction (but not both) on their income tax returns for their pro rata portions of qualified taxes paid by the Fund during that taxable year to foreign countries in respect of foreign securities the Fund has held for at least the minimum period specified in the Code.
 In such a case, shareholders will include in gross income from foreign sources their pro rata shares of such taxes.
-A shareholder's ability to claim a foreign tax credit or deduction in respect of foreign taxes paid by the Fund may be subject to certain limitations imposed by the Code, which may result in the shareholder not getting a full credit or deduction for the amount of such taxes.
+A shareholder's ability to claim a foreign tax credit or deduction for the amount of such taxes.
 Shareholders who do not itemize on their federal income tax returns may claim a credit, but not a deduction, for such foreign taxes.